-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Physician/Practitioner services, including doctor's office visits (continued) Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet, or electronic health record Second opinion by another provider prior to surgery • Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Physician/Practitioner services, including doctor's office visits (continued) • The check-in isn't related to an office visit in the past 7 days and • The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: • You're not a new patient and • The evaluation isn't related to an office visit in the past 7 days and • The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment • Consultation your doctor has with other doctors by phone, internet, or electronic health record • Second opinion by another provider prior to surgery • Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of \$35 copayment for each visit.
+50% coinsurance

-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Physician/Practitioner services, including doctor's office visits (continued) cancer disease, or services that would be covered when provided by a physician) Podiatry services Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs In addition to Medicare-covered benefits above, we also cover: Non-Medicare-covered routine footcare: 10 visits every calendar year.
-This includes treatment of the foot which is generally considered preventive, i.e., cutting or removal of corns, warts, calluses or nails. \$35 copayment for each visit 40% coinsurance for each visit Prostate cancer screening exams For men age 50 and older, covered services include the following - once every calendar year: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
-40% coinsurance for an annual DRE or PSA test Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
-These include but are not limited to: colostomy bags and supplies directly related to Prosthetic Devices Prosthetic Devices
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Podiatry services (continued) the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs In addition to Medicare-covered benefits above, we also cover: Non-Medicare-covered routine footcare: 10 visits every calendar year.
+This includes treatment of the foot which is generally considered preventive, i.e., cutting or removal of corns, warts, calluses or nails.
+Prostate cancer screening exams For men aged 50 and older, covered services include the following - once every calendar year: Digital rectal exam Prostate Specific Antigen (PSA) test \$0 copayment for Medicare-covered services.
+There is no coinsurance, copayment, or deductible for an annual PSA test.
+50% coinsurance for Medicare-covered services.
+Prosthetic and orthotic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
+These include but are not limited to testing, fitting, or training in the use of prosthetic and orthotic devices; as well as: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, 20% coinsurance for Medicare-covered prosthetic devices.
+50% coinsurance for Medicare-covered services.